- About AFEI

 There are no specific entry requirements for this qualification.
 The core units of this qualification, however, are an entry requirement for those people wishing to undertake the Diploma of Work Health and Safety.

-The Certificate IV in Work Health and Safety comprises 10 units; 5 core units and 5 electives.
+The Certificate IV in Work Health and Safety comprises a total 10 units; 5 core units and 5 electives.
+Courses may be taken in any order.

 Depending upon existing skills and knowledge of the individual participant, completion of this course may require a time commitment of up to 300 hours, including class attendance.